TallKite/linnstrument-firmware/README.md

 EDO+ and EDO- move up or down to the next EDO, wraps around (probably best you don't play while changing!)
 SCL+ and SCL- move up or down to the next scale, wraps around (only affects the note lights).

-The 9 scales in Global Settings cols 2-4 are now microtonal and change for each edo.
-You can edit them and their colors in microLinn.
+The 9 scales in Global Settings columns 2-4 are now microtonal and change for each edo.
+You can still select a scale using columns 2-4, but you can no longer edit a scale there, because for larger edos there are too many notes to fit.
+As a result, when microLinn is on, the VIEW MAIN and VIEW ACCENT buttons do not work, and the SCALE SELECT button is always on.
+To edit a scale and its colors, instead go to the main microLinn menu and go to the note lights screen.
-Shortcut: you can long-press the scale's pad in the Global Settings display to go directly to that scale.
+Shortcut: you can long-press the scale's pad in cols 2-4 in the Global Settings screen to go directly to that scale.

-The note lights display has 7 scale buttons plus the rainbow editor, the dots selector and the yellow rainbow-enabler button.
+The note lights screen has 7 scale buttons plus the rainbow editor, the dots selector and the yellow rainbow-enabler button.
 Tap any of these buttons except the rainbow-enabler to select it.
 Tap any selected button to backtrack to the previous button.
 There are 7 rows of colored lights on the screen, which top to bottom are for unisons, 2nds, 3rds, 4ths, 5ths, 6ths and 7ths.
 Tap a note in a scale to toggle it on or off.
 Like the guitar tuning screen, a midi note is sent when you tap.